crystal-lang/crystal-book/guides/writing_shards.md

 This explanation should include a few examples along with subheadings.

-NOTE: Be sure to replace all instances of `[your-github-name]` in the Crystal-generated README template with your GitHub username.
+NOTE: Be sure to replace all instances of `[your-github-name]` in the Crystal-generated README template with your GitHub/GitLab username.
+If you're using GitLab, you'll also want to change all instances of `github` with `gitlab`.

 #### Coding Style
 - It's fine to have your own style, but sticking to [some core rubrics defined by the Crystal team](../conventions/coding_style.md) can help keep your code consistent, readable and usable for other developers.
 - Utilize Crystal's [built-in code formatter](../conventions/documenting_code.md) to automatically format all `.cr` files in a directory.